18F/Dot-Net-Encasement/README.md

 $ dotnet add reference ../WebApi/WebApi.csproj
 ```

-In the test file, change the name of the newly created class  - a good convention to use is to name your class based on the controller being tested.
+In the test file, change the name of the newly created class - a useful convention to use is to name your class based on the controller yu are writing tests for.
 In this case, we'll use `ValuesControllerTests`.
 You'll also need to add a `using` statement to reference the assembly containing the controller you want to test.

 Next, add a new method for each controller method you want to test (in this example, we'll only add two tests for the two `Get()` methods we talked about in the last part of this tutorial).
 Each test method is adorned with a `[Fact]` attribute.